 We reviewed C&P folders, scopes of practice, meeting minutes, and VetPro information and interviewed senior managers to determine whether facilities had consistent processes to ensure that providers complied with applicable requirements as defined by VHA policy.
 Table 6 shows the areas reviewed for this topic.

-NC Areas Reviewed

-Each provider's license was unrestricted.

-New Provider
+The CBOCs identified as noncompliant needed improvement.
+Details regarding the findings follow the table.

-Efforts were made to obtain verification of clinical privileges

-currently or most recently held at other institutions.
+NC Areas Reviewed Each provider's license was unrestricted.
+New Provider Efforts were made to obtain verification of clinical privileges currently or most recently held at other institutions.
 FPPE was initiated.
 Timeframe for the FPPE was clearly documented.
 The FPPE outlined the criteria monitored.
 The FPPE was implemented on first clinical start day.

-The FPPE results were reported to the medical staff's Executive

-Committee.

-Additional New Privilege

-Prior to the start of a new privilege, criteria for the FPPE were

-developed.

-There was evidence that the provider was educated about FPPE

-prior to its initiation.

-FPPE results were reported to the medical staff's Executive

-Committee.

-FPPE for Performance

-The FPPE included criteria developed for evaluation of the

-practitioners when issues affecting the provision of safe, high-

-quality care were identified.
+The FPPE results were reported to the medical staff's Executive Committee.
+Additional New Privilege Prior to the start of a new privilege, criteria for the FPPE were developed.
+There was evidence that the provider was educated about FPPE prior to its initiation.
+FPPE results were reported to the medical staff's Executive Committee.
+FPPE for Performance The FPPE included criteria developed for evaluation of the practitioners when issues affecting the provision of safe, high- quality care were identified.
 A timeframe for the FPPE was clearly documented.

-There was evidence that the provider was educated about FPPE

-prior to its initiation.
+There was evidence that the provider was educated about FPPE prior to its initiation.
 FPPE results were reported to the medical staff's Executive Committee.

-Privileges and Scopes of Practice

-The Service Chief, Credentialing Board, and/or medical staff's Executive Committee list documents reviewed and the rationale

-for conclusions reached for granting licensed independent
+Privileges and Scopes of Practice The Service Chief, Credentialing Board, and/or medical staff's Executive Committee list documents reviewed and the rationale for conclusions reached for granting licensed independent practitioner privileges.
+Lynchburg Privileges granted to providers were setting, service, and provider Wytheville specific.
+11,1101 The determination to continue current privileges were based in 11,1101

-practitioner privileges.

-Privileges granted to providers were setting, service, and provider

-specific.

-The determination to continue current privileges were based in

-part on results of OPPE activities.

-J

-&lt;sup>18 VHA Handbook 1100.19.
+17 VHA Handbook 1100.19.